Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 <tr class="odd">
 <td><p><strong>Fact Levels</strong></p>
 <p>Facts are set to 3 dots for ease of use—they are significant enough to impact the setting significantly, but not world changing.
 It is intended to be a “rule of thumb” for what should be written on the character sheet.</p>
-<p>If there is a need for a higher or lower merit to be written down, it becomes its own custom merit—which is perfectly acceptable.</p></td>
+<p>If there is a need for a higher or lower merit to be written down, it should become its own custom merit.</p></td>
 </tr>
 </tbody>
 </table>